img

 In the moments leading up to a dreadful panic attack, popping pills can seem like the only useful option for someone who is desperate to relieve their suffering, and before you know it, what was intended as a short-term, occasional treatment, soon becomes your go-to remedy for alleviating your feelings of apprehension.

-In actuality, taking a pill for your anxiety is like putting a Band-Aid on a deep gash – it may temporarily stop the symptoms, but it does not address the root cause of your anxiety.
+In actuality, taking a pill for your anxiety is like putting a Band-Aid on a deep gash – it may temporarily stop the symptoms, but it does not address the root cause.

-There are a whole host of anti-anxiety medications to treat the disorder, including benzodiazepines, selective serotonin reuptake inhibitors (SSRIs), beta-blockers, and pregabalin.
-Yet such medications are all too often overprescribed, leaving users to deal with the added problem of addiction on top of their anxiety, not to mention the sneaky side-effects.
+There are a whole host of anti-anxiety medications, including benzodiazepines, selective serotonin reuptake inhibitors (SSRIs), beta-blockers, and pregabalin.
+Yet such medications are all too often overprescribed, and some, such as benzodiazepines, can lead to addiction.
+Side effects are also common, leaving anxiety sufferers with the unpleasant decisions about the pros and cons of taking medication to begin with.

 Here are some reasons why drugs may not always be the best solution:

-• They are used as a first-line treatment for even mild symptoms of anxiety such as worry, stress, and stomach butterflies, which can cause users to become dependent or addicted to the drug.
+• They are often used as a first-line treatment for even mild symptoms of anxiety, which can cause lead to dependence or, in some cases, addiction.

-• Much research has questioned the effectiveness of such drugs in the long-term, citing that some anti-anxiety medications have been overestimated and can lose their effect after 4 to 6 months of consistent use.
+• Research has led to questions about the effectiveness of such drugs in the long-term, citing that some anti-anxiety medications can lose their effect after 4 to 6 months of consistent use.

-• Stopping the medication once you’ve been taking it for some time can induce undesired withdrawal symptoms that are often worse than the original problem, such as rebound anxiety, depression, suicidal or homicidal thoughts, irritability, shaking, stomach pains, nausea, and much more.
+• Stopping the medication once you’ve been taking it for some time can induce withdrawal symptoms that are often worse than the original problem, such as rebound anxiety, depression, suicidal thoughts, irritability, shaking, stomach pains, nausea, and much more.

 • Dizziness,